iremonur/MotionEstimation-HornSchunckOpticalFlow/README.md

-# MotionEstimation-HornSchunckOpticalFlow

-This reprository provides an implementation of Horn and Schunck Optical Flow algorithm for motion estimation.
-The data is a video with format ".avi" and can be found in data folder.
+This repository provides an implementation of the Horn and Schunck Optical Flow algorithm for motion estimation.
+The data is a video with the format ".avi" and can be found in the data folder.
 ## **Usage**
 ```sh
 python optical_flow.py </data/path>
 ```
 ## **Report**
-This project report is can be found in "ProjectReport" folder.
+This project report can be found in the "ProjectReport" folder.
 # **Results**
 To estimate the optical flow vectors, the experiments are conducted with different smoothness parameters and error functions are reported.
 ### **α** = 0